RamiPwn/vps-security-hardening/phase-1-hardening/hardening-guide.md

 # 🚀 Conclusion

-Le VPS dispose désormais :
+The VPS now benefits from:

-- D’une surface d’attaque minimale
+- A minimized attack surface
-- D’un filtrage réseau strict
+- Strict network filtering
-- D’une protection anti-bruteforce active
+- Active brute-force protection
-- D’un noyau Linux renforcé
+- Hardened Linux kernel parameters

-Le système est prêt pour la **Phase 2 : Déploiement de la stack d’observabilité**.
+The system is now secure and ready for **Phase 2: Observability Stack Deployment**.